Key takeaways

 Contents

-The SAT is now digital—but that doesn’t mean you can take it from your bedroom.
-With the move to a fully digital format, many students wonder if they can take the SAT online at home, the same way they do with other remote tests.
-But while the new version runs on a computer or tablet, it still follows strict testing rules—and those rules do not include taking the SAT from your couch.
+The SAT is now digital, but that doesn’t mean you can take it from your bedroom.
+With the move to a fully digital format, many students wonder if they can take the SAT online at home Q.uestions like can you take the SAT online or can I take the SAT online are now extremely common.
+But while the new version runs on a computer or tablet, it still follows strict testing rules, and those rules do not include taking the SAT from your couch.

 The College Board has made big changes to how the SAT works, but home testing isn’t one of them.
 Whether you’re testing in the U.S. or internationally, you’ll still need to go to a secure test center or school-approved location.